dpzhuX/dpzhux.github.io/_posts/2018-02-26-md-simulation-example.md

 ### Lennard-Jones potential function

 Lennard-Jones potential function is almost the world-famous potential function in nano mechanics.
 It describes the interaction between atoms.
-The function was proposed through quantum perturbation theory in which the attraction should follow a $latex r^{6}$ relation.
+The function was proposed through quantum perturbation theory in which the attraction should follow a $r^{6}$ relation.
 It combines the attraction and repulsion together.

 $$ \displaystyle U(r_{ij})=4 \varepsilon \left[ \left(\frac{\sigma}{r_{ij}} \right)^{12} - \left( \frac{\sigma}{r_{ij}}\right)^{6} \right]$$